 FIT's Precollege Workshops are fun, short programs designed to introduce you to some of the unusual and creative topics FIT specializes in.
 Spend four days on our New York City campus learning a specific skill or technique, or delve into one of the many career opportunities FIT prepares students for.
 Perfect for the student who wants the FIT experience but is limited on time, you'll be both challenged and inspired by how much you'll learn in just four days!

-PRICE (Spring HS Workshop): $242 More about prices, refund policy etc.
+PRICE (Spring HS Workshop): One course: $270 Two courses: $525 More about prices, refund policy etc.

 Courses may be cancelled due to low enrollment.
 Students will be notified by email if cancellations occur.

 Instructor Contact List *Please note: instructor assignments are subject to change